 Like the D4, Nikon has included the same beefed up the video mode in the D800.
 It records 1080p at 24/30fps in H.264/MPEG-4 format in camera, or uncompressed 8-bit 4.2.2 footage via external recorder.
 The on-screen audio levels and headphone jack simplifies monitoring with 20-step increments for adjusting audio levels in-camera.
 Full manual adjustment of exposure settings are possible, including the 1/8th-stop power aperture mode, allowing extreme fine-tuning.
 For situations where external monitoring is required, the D800 allows simultaneous on-camera Live View as well.

 Boy do we live in some interesting times.
-For several years, now, Nikon shooters have (admit it, if your interested in this camera you have) been a little defensive about the ‘other guys’ higher resolution.
-Oh, sure, they had better autofocus, and better flash systems, and better high ISO performance.
+For several years now, Nikon shooters have (admit it, if you’re interested in this camera you have) been a little defensive about the ‘other guys’ higher resolution.
+Oh sure, they had better autofocus, and better flash systems, and better high ISO performance.
 But only the D3x could slug it out pixel-for-pixel on the resolution front.
 Well, payback is here, and it’s payback in spades.

 The resolution isn’t the only improvement, although that in itself would be enough.
 The LCD, which was charitably described as ‘adequate’ on the D700 should now be described as excellent.
 You can actually focus live view at maximum magnification now.
 There are a host of video improvements and the same autofocus updates as the D4 camera.
 Of course there are some gimmicky things (IMHO) like the DX crop ‘feature’.
 But let there be no question: this is the new king of the resolution hill.
 It’s what this camera is for and what it’s about.